 Bailey Beach

-• Bailey Beach is a secluded sandy beach at the Otter Point
+• Bailey Beach is a secluded sandy shoreline, featuring dramatic coastal scenery

 PhotographingTidepool ExploringHiking OregonAgate HuntingSurfingFishing Oregon

-Bailey Beach is a hidden gem of the Pacific Northwest just a few miles north of Gold Beach.
-It stretches for 3 miles south from the Otter Point to the Rogue River North Jetty.
+Bailey Beach is a hidden gem of the Pacific Northwest, located just a few miles north of Gold Beach.
+It stretches for three miles south from Otter Point to the Rogue River North Jetty.

-You will have to take 0.65 miles Oregon Coast Trail to Bailey Beach.
-The first 0.4 miles are pretty much a flat surface while the last 0.25 miles are a steep, but easy walk down.
+From the parking area, you will need to take a 0.65-mile section of the Oregon Coast Trail to reach Bailey Beach.
+The first 0.4 miles are relatively flat, while the last 0.25 miles involve a steep but manageable descent.

-Please be VERY CAREFUL at this location since there are no barriers and guardrails.
-Because of that, Otter Point can be dangerous, especially for pets and children.
+Please be VERY CAREFUL at this location as there are no barriers or guardrails.
+Otter Point can be dangerous, especially for pets and children.
+Ensure you keep a close eye on them and maintain a safe distance from the edges.

 Bailey Beach, Otter Point & Agate Beach (Otter Point State Recreation Site)